222093271/SIT737-2025-PRAC10P/README.md

 # **SIT323/SIT737 - Cloud Native Application Development - Task -10.1P: Monitoring and Visibility of NodeJS Application**

-## End-to-End Deployment and Monitoring of a Containerized Node.js Application on GCP using Kubernetes and MongoDB Atlas
+## End-to-End Deployment and Monitoring of a Containerised Node.js Application on GCP using Kubernetes and MongoDB Atlas

 ## Student Name: Inwang Ubong Marshal
 ## Student ID: 222093271